PacificBiosciences/FALCON/docs/_build/html/_sources/tutorial.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Assembly contiguity can be enhanced by adjusting a few parameters in the last stage of the
 assembly process.
-You can try a grid of pread length cut offs for the filtering of the final
+You can try a grid of :ref:`pread length cut offs <length_cutoff_pr>` for
+the filtering of the final
 overlaps in the assembly graph.
 To try different length cut off, rename your 2-asm-falcon dir,
 modify the config file, rename the log and mypwatcher directory, and restart falcon: